Pork Meatballs with Vegetable Ribbons

 - 100g 0% fat Greek style yogurt or plain fromage frais

 - Grated zest and juice of 1 lemon

 - Small handful freshly chopped parsley, to garnish

 Heat half the oil in a large non-stick frying pan.
 Add the onion and cook for 4 minutes until soft and translucent; remove from the heat, transfer to a plate and set aside.

 Meanwhile, while the onion is cooking, divide the pork mince into 24 pieces and roll into walnut-sized balls.
 Add remaining oil to the empty frying pan, heat to a medium heat, add the meatballs and cook for 12 minutes until golden brown.

-Add the crème fraîche, lemon zest and juice to the meatball mix.
-Toss gently to coat with the lemony crème fraîche.
-Season to taste and garnish with the Parmesan and parsley.
-Serve with the toasted ciabatta bread slices.
+Remove from the heat and add the Greek style yogurt or plain fromage frais, lemon zest and juice to the meatball mix.
+Toss gently to coat with the lemony yogurt or fromage frais.
+Season to taste and add the parsley.
+Serve with freshly grated Parmesan cheese and toasted ciabatta bread slices, optional.